cmlzaGk/mtrixrain/README.md

 theone.py creates a matrix rain on a command prompt. --cipher command feeds some messages that can be embeded into the rain for fun

-There are three versions of the file.
+There are four versions of the file.
 All of them read and create the buffer to display on the screen the same way.

 The difference is in rendering.

+# async/theone.py:

+On Windows requires the python curses library 'pip install windows-curses'.
+I used version 2.3.0

+python --cipher "FollowTheWhiteRabbit Neo Trinity"  --password "SomeGimmickPassword"

+This renders a colored rain on the command prompt using ncurses.
+Is able to automatically detect console dimensions, and is very smooth.

 # ncurses/theone.py: